kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/webaudio/intro/en/index.md

-In general, frequency controls need to be tweaked to work on a logarithmic scale since human hearing itself works on the same principle (that is A4 is 440hz, and A5 is 880hz).
+In general, frequency controls need to be tweaked to work on a logarithmic scale since human hearing itself works on the same principle (that is, A4 is 440hz, and A5 is 880hz).
 For more details, see the `FilterSample.changeFrequency` function in the source code link above.

 Lastly, note that the sample code lets you connect and disconnect the